lavenduale/recipe-search-application/README.md

 # recipe-search-application
-A recipe search web application made by HTML, CSS, JavaScript and Webpack
+A recipe search web application made by HTML, CSS, JavaScript, APIs and Webpack